 SaaS stands for ‘Software as a Service’.
 SaaS companies operate by hosting applications, making them available to customers via the internet.
-A SaaS company runs and maintains the softwares, databases, and servers for the customer’s application, allowing them to access it remotely.
+A SaaS company runs and maintains the software, databases, and servers for the customer’s application, allowing them to access it remotely.

 SaaS companies charge customers for their services through subscription methods, charging them a monthly or yearly fee, and subscription rates are based on the quantity of data that needs to be stored on the servers, the traffic the application receives, along with the level of technical support needed.

-The benefit of this service is, if you do not know how to manage servers and softwares, or if you do not have the money to invest in the hardware, SaaS companies provide that for you.
+The benefit of this service is, if you do not know how to manage servers and software, or if you do not have the money to invest in the hardware, SaaS companies provide that for you.